CPalmer3200/bsb_test_repo/README.md

 ## 3. Mapping of questions to answers

-- This repository was created in response to the Broken String Biosciences Bioinformatician pre-interview coding test.
+*This repository was created in response to the Broken String Biosciences Bioinformatician pre-interview coding test:*

 - Step 1 is covered by section 1.1 of this repository